 Former Hull City defender John joined the club’s Academy as Lead Youth Development Coach in November 2013.
 He enjoyed a 13-year playing career in the game during which he had spells at Greenock Morton, Livingston and Bristol Rovers as well as the Tigers.
-UEFA ‘A’ Licence qualified, John previously oversaw the Under-12s-Under-16s age groups within the Academy set-up before being promoted to the role of Under-18s joint manager alonsgide Terry Boyle in the summer of 2017.
+UEFA ‘A’ Licence qualified, John previously oversaw the Under-12s-Under-16s age groups within the Academy set-up before being promoted to the role of Under-18s joint manager.